 The Laboratory is responsible for ensuring compliance with historic preservation requirements.
 BNL's Cultural Resource Management Plan was developed to identify, assess, and document the Laboratory's historic and cultural resources (BNL 2013).
-These resources include World War I trenches; Civilian Conservation Corps features; World War II buildings; and historic structures, programs, and discoveries associated with highenergy physics, research reactors, and other science conducted at BNL.
-The Laboratory currently has four facilities classified as eligible for listing on the National Register of Historic Places: the BGRR complex, the HFBR complex, the 1960s-era apartments, and the World War I training trenches associated with Camp Upton.
+These resources include World War I trenches; Civilian Conservation Corps features; World War II buildings; and historic structures, programs, and discoveries associated with high-energy physics, research reactors, and other science conducted at BNL.
+The Laboratory currently has multiple facilities classified as eligible for listing on the National Register of Historic Places: the BGRR complex, the HFBR complex, the 1960s-era apartments, Berkner Hall, Chemistry, Physics, Computational Sciences, Instrumentation, Building 120 (original barracks), and the World War I training trenches associated with Camp Upton.
 Further information can be found in Chapter 6.